 Main Event GM Requirements & Limits

-- Each main event is required to have at least one main GM and one Assistant GM.
+- Each main event is required to have at least one main GM and may also have one Assistant GM.
 More than one assistant GM is allowed.
-Due to the time and effort involved in running an event at EuroQuest, GMs are limited to running one main event.
+Due to the time and effort involved in running an event at EuroQuest, GMs are typically limited to running one main event.
 Main event GMs wishing to volunteer for additional GM duties may GM one Wild Card Event or serve as Assistant GM for one event in addition to their main event.